Concordium/concordium-ledger-app/governance-app/doc/ins_update_authorizations.md

 * Key update type 2 is using level 1 keys and 3 is using root keys.
 Note that this is different from `V0` where 1 was level 1 keys and 2 was root keys.

+P2 corresponds to the version of the authorizations targeted:
-P2 should be 1, 0 is reserved for V0 of the transaction, which is no longer supported.
+- 0 is reserved for V0 (no longer supported)
+- 1 is used for V1
+- 2 is used for V2

 ## Protocol description